 - You can enter a short message that goes along with the invitation.
 This is an optional step.

 - Click on Invite.

 Once the invited user accepts the invitation, he/she can collaborate with you on the specified stack.

 On the basis of assigned stack role, the invited users can then log in to the platform and start working with you on your stack accordingly.

 To start adding content, you need to create an entry.
 Entries can only be created for existing content types.
 So, to create a new entry, perform the following steps:

-- Click on the content type for which you want to create an entry.
+- From the list of content type that appears, click on the content type for which you want to create an entry.

 - Each entry has a Title field.
 Enter a relevant title for the content in this field.
 If you have added the “Webpage” content type, you will also find a URL field.
 Here, you need to provide the relative path for the page, without the base URL (for example, /contact_us, /blog/new_post, etc).

 - Add the relevant data for the rest of the fields, depending on the kind of content type created.